couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 There are several ways you can provide hostnames for Couchbase 2.1+.
-You can provide a hostname when you install a Couchbase Server 2.1 on a machine, when you add the node to an existing cluster for online upgrade, or via a REST-API call.
+You can provide a hostname when you install a Couchbase Server 2.1 on a machine, when you add the node to an existing cluster for online upgrade, or via a REST API call.
 Couchbase Server stores this in a config file on disk.
 For earlier versions of Couchbase Server you must follow a manual process where you edit config files for each node which we describe below.